 Is Wealthfront Legit?

-Wealthfront is promoting its brokerage services and other offerings.
-Are these claims accurate?
+Wealthfront advertises brokerage services and more.
+Are these claims for real?
 We have the answers, so keep reading.

 Is Wealthfront Safe?

-In the U.S., two key regulatory bodies oversee the securities industry: FINRA and the SEC.
-These organizations enforce regulations through fines, sanctions, and other actions.
-Wealthfront is registered with both bodies, meaning it is under their supervision.
+There are two main watchdogs that oversee America’s securities industry: FINRA and the SEC.
+These two organizations enforce rules through sanctions, fines, and other measures.
+Wealthfront is registered with both groups and is subject to their supervision.

-Wealthfront’s BrokerCheck profile shows it has been a registered broker-dealer since 2010, with no disclosures.
+Wealthfront’s BrokerCheck profile shows that it has been registered with FINRA as a broker-dealer since 2010 and has zero disclosures.

 Wealthfront Better Business Bureau